Anirudh Ravichander: Personal life

-Anirudh Ravichander was born as the son of Indian actor Ravi Raghavendra and classical dancer Lakshmi Ravichander.
-He is the nephew of Latha Rajinikanth, thus making Aishwarya, Soundarya and Hrishikesh his cousins and Rajinikanth is his uncle.
+Anirudh Ravichander was born in a Tamil family to Indian actor Ravi Raghavendra and classical dancer Lakshmi Ravichander.
+He also has an elder sister.
+He is the nephew of Latha Rajinikanth and Sudha Mahendra thus making Aishwarya, Soundarya, Hrishikesh and Madhuvanthi his cousins.
+Through the same relationships, Rajinikanth and Y. G. Mahendran are his uncles.
 Anirudh's great-grandfather was the director K. Subramanyam, a filmmaker in the 1930s.
-Anirudh is also the grand-nephew of Padma Vibhusan Dr. Padma Subrahmanyam.
+Anirudh is also the grand-nephew of Padma Vibhushan Dr. Padma Subrahmanyam.

-He graduated from the Loyola College in Chennai in 2011, which according to him was just a backup in case his music career did not take off.
-Anirudh learnt piano from Trinity College of Music, London.
+He graduated from the Loyola College in Chennai in 2011, which, according to him, was just a backup in case his music career did not take off.
+Anirudh learnt piano from Trinity College of Music in London.
 He was also part of a fusion band.
 Anirudh has also pursued a diploma in sound engineering from Soundtech Media Audio Engineering Institute in Chennai.
 In his school days, Anirudh and his band had participated in a reality television show judged by the famous musician A. R. Rahman, and his band was one of the winners along with five other bands in the show.